Updated May 10, 2024

 • No human advisors

 New investors may be interested in Wealthfront, an automated investing platform with low fees.
-It costs just $500 to start, and they'll manage up to $10,000 for you free of charge.
+It costs just $500 to start, and they'll only charge a 0.25% annual advisory fee.

 They'll make trades for you (if you want) and rebalance your portfolio when necessary.